Docker DX extension for Visual Studio Code

 • Dockerfile linting: Get build warnings and best-practice suggestions via BuildKit and BuildX.

-• Bake file support: Includes code completion, variable navigation, and inline suggestions for generating targets based on your Dockerfile stages.
+• Bake editing features: Includes code completion, variable navigation, and inline suggestions for generating targets based on your Dockerfile stages.

 • Image vulnerability scanning (experimental): Flags references to container images with known vulnerabilities directly within Dockerfiles.